ranvis/php-ext-cbor/README.md

 On encoding if the flag is set, the tag is prepended to the encoded data.
 On decoding if the flag is _not_ set, the tag is skipped even if one exists.
 If the flag _is_ set, the tag is _retained_ in the decoded value, meaning you need to test if the root is this tag to extract the real content.

-If the tag is to be prepended/skipped, it is handled specially and not counted as a `max_depth` level.
+If the tag is to be prepended/skipped, it is handled specially and not counted as a `'max_depth'` level.

 ### tag(256): stringref-namespace, tag(25): stringref

 Option:
-- `string_ref`:
+- `'string_ref'`:
   - Encode: default: `false`; values: `bool` | `'explicit'`
   - Decode: default: `true`; values: `bool`